How do I become a member of UMBUG?

 It does lots!
 The University gives us help buying bikes, provides showers for us to freshen up, keeps our bikes safe in secure shelters, provides subsidised bike locks and a bike marking service.
-Find out more on the Estates cycling website.
+Find out more on the University cycling webpages.
 Of course, it also supports staff via the University of Manchester Bicycle Users’ Group which fosters a sense of community and promotes cycling for University staff.
 Join us on Facebook and Twitter.

 Is UMBUG affiliated to Cycling UK?